 - Complex Data Reporting: One of the most powerful, practical, and time-saving aspects of assessment management platforms is complex data reporting.
 This goes beyond a simple gradebook, but rather deep dives into each exam’s data to reveal meaningful insights on student performance.
 Class-wide and individual student reports reveal areas and competencies that students have been struggling in and what their misconceptions may be.
 This feature also uses algorithms to create potential small group pairings for groups of students with similar needs.
 Additionally, AMP can be used for in-depth tracking of students’ progress over time.

-- Accessibility Features: Assessment management platforms allow educators to create assessments that adapt to and accommodate students with special needs.
+- Accessibility Features: Assessment management platforms allow educators to create assessments that adopt to and accommodate students with special needs.
 A few examples of accessibility features include adding extra time, enabling audio and video transcripts, adjusting color schemes, controlling question fonts, and magnifying images.
 This can make a world of difference for students with hearing impairments, dyslexia, color blindness, ADHD, and more.
-Adopting an assessment management platform equipped with accessibility features allows every unique student to unlock their academic potential.
+Adapting an assessment management platform equipped with accessibility features allows every unique student to unlock their academic potential.

 - Accreditation Enabling: Assessment management platforms are well-loved by professional certification programs because they allow for seamless tracking towards accreditation and certification.
 Many AMP will work with professional programs to create high-quality course exams that measure skills and competencies and track progress over time.
 The in-depth reporting that accompanies AMP allows individuals to show proof of competency when applying for a certification.